 An introductory approach to the real numbers and completeness, Inverse Function Theorem and its application, limits, sequences and series, uniform continuity, theory of differentiation and integration, sequences and series of functions, and Fourier series theory.

-Satisfies 2014 Core Curriculum requirement for a Writing Intensive (WI) course.
+Satisfies Core Curriculum requirement for a Writing Intensive (WI) course.
+Offered spring semester, even-numbered years.